DominikKoller/scribe/README.md

 Replacing strongpassword with a strong password.
 This will store login information used by Traefik in traefik-dashboard-auth/.htpasswd

-To deploy, run:
+To deploy in production, run
-docker-compose up --build -d
+docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d

 The Traefik dashboard will be reachable via https://scribe.dominikkoller.com:8080